 Standard reference work for American biography.
 This is the online version of the 24 volume original plus updates.
 Biographies of men and women, deceased at least five years, who made especially important contributions to American history and culture.
 Only includes deceased Americans deemed historically significant by editorial board.

-8 volumes in 13 parts. " The wide range of issues discussed in the set includes anti-Semitism among the suffragettes, Jewish-black relations, the role of synagogue sisterhoods, and the political and cultural impact of Zionism [...] a unique source.
+8 volumes in 13 parts, each volume cataloged separately. " The wide range of issues discussed in the set includes anti-Semitism among the suffragettes, Jewish-black relations, the role of synagogue sisterhoods, and the political and cultural impact of Zionism [...] a unique source.
 Unlike general works, such as the Encyclopedia Judaica, it covers a single area in depth" (from the Booklist review by Mary Ellen Quinn).

 "This is the first anthology in more than half a century to offer fresh insight into the history of Jews and Judaism in America.
 Beginning with six chronological survey essays, the collection builds with twelve topical essays focusing on a variety of important themes in the American Jewish and Judaic experience" (Publisher's description).

 "A marvelous survey that masterfully recounts the history of Jewish religious life in America and in the process provides much insight into other aspects of American Jewish history as well [...] the author has put his vast knowledge of the literature in the field to very good use in preparing this volume [...] covers just about all the standard topics normally considered in surveys of American Jewish history, and it does so very well" (from the Shofar review by Lee Shai Weissbach).
 See also the Jewish Quarterly Review review by Steven M. Cohen, and the American Jewish History review by Ann Braude.